sourcegraph/handbook/content/departments/product-engineering/process/new-user-experience.md

 The Cloud team will own user journeys related to the onboarding of teams.
 This includes flows related to team creation, user invites, and administration.

 ## Code Graph responsibilities
 Search, Batch Changes, Code Insights, and Code Intelligence will own user education for their specific product areas.
-They will  collaborate with other code graph teams to promote feature discovery in places like search results, repository pages, and other areas of the site where opportunities exist for integrations.
+They will  collaborate with other code graph teams to promote feature discovery in places like search results, repository pages, and other areas of the site where integration opportunities exist.